celador/ForceCode/README.md

 * maxFileChangeNotifications: The maximum number of file change notifications that will be shown on startup of the extension
 * maxQueryHistory: The maximum number of queries to store in the query history of the query editor
 * maxQueryResultsPerPage: The maximum number of results to show per page when executing a query in the query editor
+* maxSaveHistory: The maximum number of save history results to show in the Forcecode view.
+The default is 10.
 * onlyShowProjectUsernames: If checked, Forcecode will only show the usernames in use in each project instead of every one that has been authenticated on your machine.
 * outputQueriesAsCSV: If checked, will retrieve soql/toql results in csv form.
 If false, json will be returned
 * revealTestedClass: When checked, this will reveal the class (In the code coverage view) that received the highest amount of coverage from running a test.
 I say this because if you don't have the tested class in your src folder then it will show the next highest covered class in your project.
 If none are found then it won't be revealed.